-Some states, such as Utah, Nebraska, New Hampshire and Wisconsin, have made their standards less stringent since the implementation of No Child Left Behind, allowing them to show higher proficiency gains than California has.
-The LAO has argued that California should have followed the lead of Texas, where more than 80 percent of students meet the state's definition of proficient.
-Texas implemented modest performance expectations, then raised standards as students reached achievement goals.58 schools from becoming subject to federal sanctions.
+Some states, such as Utah, Nebraska, New Hampshire and Wisconsin, have made their standards less stringent since the implementation of No Child Left Behind, allowing them to show higher proficiency gains than California has.57 The LAO has argued that California should have followed the lead of Texas, where more than 80 percent of students meet the state's definition of proficient.
+Texas implemented modest performance expectations, then raised standards as students reached achievement goals.58

+Efforts in California have been made to reset the threshold at a lower level as a way to keep more schools from becoming subject to federal sanctions.
 Vetoing one such bill in 2006, Governor Arnold Schwarzenegger wrote: "Redefining the level of academic achievement necessary to designate students as proficient does not make the students proficient."
+59